-- If CMI discovers that a result is incorrect, we will take all reasonable steps to ensure that it revokes any certificate if the result on the certificate is false because of malpractice or maladministration.
-We will consider how we will contact the Learners involved to notify them of the status of their certificates and of any arrangements for re-assessment and/or certification, as well as their right of appeal. - Specific actions within set timescales for the CMI Centre to take to address the findings of this case; - Additional visits to CMI Centre including spot checks;

-- Additional training for CMI Centre staff and/or removing specific staff from their role in delivery or assessment; - Imposing sanctions; - Instigating a Centre Withdrawal process; - Taking action against Learners for example if found guilty of plagiarism or fraud; - Reviewing confidentiality and/or security arrangements; - Reviewing and amending CMI systems and procedures if required; - Expanding the original investigation to look at other CMI qualifications or Centres; - Review, and revise where necessary, its approach to the development, delivery and award of qualifications to ensure it remains appropriate.
+- If the CMI discovers that a result on a certificate is false because of malpractice or maladministration, CMI will take all reasonable steps to revoke the certificate. - Specific actions within set timescales for the CMI Centre to take to address the findings of this case; - Additional visits to CMI Centre including spot checks; - Additional training for CMI Centre staff and/or removing specific staff from their role in delivery or assessment; - Imposing sanctions; - Instigating a Centre Withdrawal process; - Taking action against Learners for example, if found guilty of plagiarism, fraud, collusion or AI misuse; - Reviewing confidentiality and/or security arrangements; - Reviewing and amending CMI systems and procedures if required; - Expanding the original investigation to look at other CMI qualifications or Centres; - Reviewing and revising where necessary, its approach to the development, delivery and award of qualifications to ensure it remains appropriate. - Reviewing its own guidance to its Centres, for example, what constitutes AI misuse.